-Deadline to File a Claim in Fort Mill
+What is the Deadline to File a Claim in Fort Mill?

 Any claim for damages must be brought within three years of the incident when a person is injured on someone’s property, according to the South Carolina Code of Laws § 15-3-530.
 An individual who sustains injuries in a premises liability accident must adhere to the statutory deadline.
 If they do not file a civil claim by the third anniversary of the incident, they lose their eligibility to pursue compensation for their injuries.

 A seasoned premises liability lawyer in Fort Mill can help an individual who is injured by a property owner’s negligence understand the deadline for their particular case and file their claim before the cutoff point.

 The injuries attached to a premises liability claim depend on the underlying accident.
 For example, if someone’s vicious dog injures a person, he or she could suffer wounds, broken bones, nerve damage, and muscle injuries.
 In premises liability claims involving slip and fall or tripping incidents, back injuries, head injuries, and knee injuries are common.

 A Fort Mill attorney could help ensure someone’s premises liability injuries are fully accounted for in demand for settlement sent to the property owner’s insurance company.
 The injured individual could recover the value of their tangible losses resulting from the accident, such as lost wages and medical bills and intangible damages, including pain, suffering, and emotional distress.